dbaldaro/Personalia-Node/README.md

 - Automate content creation workflows with a robust API
 - Integrate with your existing systems and processes

-Visit [personalia.io](https://www.personalia.io/) to learn more and sign up for an account.
+Visit [personalia.io](https://www.personalia.io/) to learn more.
+Personalia is currently in Beta Testing and is available for use via a Beta account - available at https://www.personalia.io/personalia-beta-signup/

+For more information email david.baldaro@personalia.io

 ## Installation